AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 >[!NOTE]
 >
->Attempting to delete a marketing action that is being used by an existing policy will cause an error message to appear, indicating that the delete attempt failed.
+>Attempting to delete a marketing action that is being used by an existing policy causes an error message to appear, indicating that the delete attempt failed.

 ![](../images/policies/delete-marketing-action.png)